Rvey/dev-on-linux/README.md

-#   setup POP OS for web dev
+#   Setup POP OS for web dev

 # grub for Dual boot Pop os and win